se-edu/se-book/testCaseDesign/combiningTestInputs/why/text.md

 <tip-box>

-:package: an SUT that takes multiple inputs and some values chosen as values for each input:
+{{ icon_example }} an SUT that takes multiple inputs and some values chosen as values for each input:

 * Scenario: calculateGrade
 * Method to test: calculateGrade(participation, projectGrade, isAbsent, examScore)